 The horn section featured on Freaky Styley included George Clinton and James Brown alumni Maceo Parker on sax and Fred Wesley on trombone.
 Freaky Styley itself was produced by George Clinton.

 Funnily enough, Clinton was going through problems with his drug dealer during that time: in order to repay him, he let the dealer sing "Look at that turtle go, bro!" on the song "Yertle the Turtle".
-The band was obviously miffed, but nevertheless decided to go through with it.
+The band loved this.

 Flea even played the trumpet on tracks such as "Torture Me" and "Hump de Bump", and he has played the trumpet live on many occasions.
 In fact, he initially learned the trumpet.